 - Group 3: Bulgaria, Estonia, Croatia, Latvia, Lithuania, Poland, Romania, Slovakia, Slowenia, Macedonia, Czech Republic, Türkiye, Hungary.

 During the program year 2021/23 the University of Bremen supports ERASMUS internships with these grants:

 Group 2: 540 Euro

 You can apply, except for internships in the UK, here via our database MobilityOnline.
 Afterwards, please upload the following documents (which can be downloaded in MobilityOnline:

 - Curriculum vitae (if possible in Europass format)

-- Confirmation of Training Placement (to be filled out by the company)
+- Confirmation of internship placement (to be filled out by the company)

 - ECTS certificate or recognition in the case of voluntary internships

 Please apply for Erasmus funding for internships in the UK via our 'Internships in the UK' website.

 The application for the ERASMUS funding of an internship abroad can be submitted anytime prior to the start of the internship at the International Office.